Come to the forest for some Waldeinsamkeit and Waldbaden

 ‘Waldbaden’ – Wald = forest, baden = to swim, bathe, take a bath, therefore Waldbaden literally means to take a bath in the forest.
 But it’s more than that (although, if there’s water, you could take a bath).
 A German website called it “Eintauchen in die Waldatmosphäre” – “Diving into the forest atmosphere”.

 Unlike Waldeinsamkeit, Waldbaden isn’t an old German word, nor is it an old German tradition.
 It’s actually a part of Japanese preventative healthcare called ‘Shinrin Yoku’, established in the 1980s.

 At the top of an English website I found the following sentences which describe Waldbaden beautifully:

 Go to a Forest.
 Walk slowly.
 Breathe.
 Open all your senses.

 This is the healing way of Shinrin-yoku Forest Therapy,

 the medicine of simply being in the forest.

 And the Germans have taken a liking to it and called it Waldbaden.
 Books have been written and there are many organisations who take you on guided Waldbaden tours.
 When I googled Waldbaden, Google told me there were ‘About 154,000 results’; that’s how popular it is.
 A YouTube search also showed me many videos.
-Here are three
+Here are two

 So, next time I’m going for a walk into the woods I will be doing some Waldbaden and I will be enjoying the Waldeinsamkeit.
 How about you?